John Harris Miller & Helen Judy Miller

 In November 2006, a few months before their 50th Wedding Anniversary, Judy’s heart began to fail.
 It was then doctors finally realized she had had a hole in her heart since birth.
 They patched up the hole a replaced a mitral valve, but her health was never the same after that.
 Still, she took up snowshoeing, a gentler sport than cross country skiing.

-Sometime in the ’90s, at the suggestion of their daughter and son-in-law, Geoff and Ellen Goins, they added The Earth Store upstairs at Millers Crossing, where they sold educational books, toys, games, and novelties.
+Sometime in the ’90s, at the suggestion of their daughter and son-in-law, Ellen and Geoff Goins, they added The Earth Store upstairs at Millers Crossing, where they sold educational books, toys, games, and novelties.
 They downsized once, moving into a smaller space at the Alpine Lodge.
 Sometime around 2010, they closed the shop, sold Enchanted Forest to Geoff and Ellen Goins, and retired.

 After their retirement, they continued hiking — a shared love that lasted throughout their marriage — and going for evening drives to look for wildlife.
 John like to joke that Judy was an “elkoholic.”